mridul037/mridul037/README.md

 **Quote of the hour:**

-What is simplicity?
-Simplicity is the shortest path to a solution.
+The entire history of software engineering is that of the rise in levels of abstraction.

-~ Ward Cunningham
+~ Grady Booch
 <pre>

 </pre>